SharktasticA/SHORK-486/README.md

-## Requirements
+## Hardware requirements

+### What is "default"?

+A "default SHORK 486 build" or "default SHORK 486 system" mentioned in various sections following refers to when the build script is run without any parameters that add or remove programs or features.
+Essentially, its a typical build.

 ### CPU

 An **Intel 486SX** is the minimum processor requirement.
 Math emulation is enabled, so a 486DX or a separate co-processor is not required (although still supported and desirable).
-Most newer x86 processors should work fine, although a default SHORK 486 build will not recognise more than 1 core/thread.
-If you so desire, an "enable SMP" parameter is available to enable symmetric multiprocessing support.

 ### RAM

-**16MiB** is the recommended minimum system memory for a default SHORK 486 build.
+**16MiB** is the minimum system memory for a default SHORK 486 build. **24MiB** is the recommended amount for some comfortable headroom for programs.
 SHORK 486 is bootable with **as little as 12MiB**, but there will be very little free memory for programs.
-If you are constrained to that amount, using skip program parameters or ideally the "minimal" parameter is recommended.
-A default SHORK 486 system will not recognise more than 875MiB of memory.
-Whilst this is not a problem for 486-era hardware, if you so desire to use SHORK 486 with more memory than that, an "enable high memory" parameter is available to add support for such (though the minimum system memory requirement is raised to **24MiB**).
+If you are constrained to that amount, using the "minimal" build parameter or at least using build parameters to skip including network-based programs and features is recommended.

 ### Hard drive

-A SHORK 486 system with all optional features enabled will require no more than a **~75MiB** disk.
-Using the "minimum" build parameter will reduce this requirement to **~5MiB**, or selectively using skip bundled program or feature parameters can produce a system in between those two numbers.
-The result raw disk drive image's geometry is the following:
+Even the most complete SHORK 486 system with all optional features enabled will require no more than a **~75MiB** disk.
+Using the "minimal" build parameter will reduce this requirement to **~5MiB**, or selectively using skip bundled program or feature parameters can produce a system in between those two numbers.

-* Heads per cylinder: 16
-* Sectors per track: 63
-* Sectors per cylinder: 1008

-A default SHORK 486 system only supports IDE-based hard drives.
-If SATA support is so desired, an "enable SATA" build parameter is provided to enable SATA support (however, SHORK 486 should then ideally run with at least 24MiB system memory).

 ### Graphics

 Only a basic **IBM VGA display card or compatible** is required for using SHORK 486.
 If a more capable card is present though, the `shorkres` utility can offer SVGA or XGA resolution support.

+### Modern hardware

+SHORK 486 can be used on newer hardware if you so desire, but there are some considerations and some optional build parameters that may be required for the best experience:

+* SHORK 486 can work with newer x86 processors, although a default SHORK 486 build will not recognise more than 1 core/thread.
+An "enable SMP" build parameter is available to enable symmetric multiprocessing support.
+Whilst SHORK 486 can work on an x86-64 processor, the system is still limited to supporting 32-bit software.

+* A default SHORK 486 system will not recognise more than ~875MiB of memory.
+An "enable high memory" build parameter is available to address this, though the minimum system memory requirement is raised to **24MiB**.

+* A default SHORK 486 system only supports IDE hard drives.
+An "enable SATA" build parameter is available to address this, though the recommended system memory amount is raised to **24MiB**.